 Do you want to display art, seasonal decor or family photos?
 How about a degree with mementos or a map with pictures of your travels along with souvenirs?
 Or do you want to add your own DIY art to a collection to make it complete?
 Creating a gallery wall is the answer.
 Follow along with these easy steps for How to create a Gallery Wall 101.
 You’ll want to stay tuned to the end as I have a SPECIAL FREE OFFER for you that will transform your gallery wall into a winning display!!

 Start by thinking in terms of symmetry or randomness; how ordered or chaotic do you like your decor to be?
-I know I really like symmetry and square edges when it comes to pictures.
-Are you an eclectic collector, stick to a theme or choose similiar colours and textures?
+I like symmetry and square edges when it comes to pictures.
+Are you an eclectic collector, stick to a theme or choose similar colours and textures?

 Find the pieces that you love with what you already have.
 I start with pictures that are the largest in a collection and work around them.
 I usually add “accessories” such as a letter to the outside of the collection.